Muze1/projects_TOP/README.md

 # projects_TOP
-My personal take on the project challenges from TheOdinProject.
+My personal attempt at the project challenges from TheOdinProject.